 - Classic nightlife venues like Top of the Hill and West End Wine Bar

-Neighboring Carrboro offers a more settled small-town feel to the Chapel Hill area.
+Carrboro offers a more small-town feel to the Chapel Hill area.
 From its free annual music concert that spans multiple stages, to delicious local restaurants, Carrboro provides a fun, relaxing area for residents and their families to enjoy time away from work.

 Many residents from all specialties live in the nearby city of Durham.
 Durham is a great place to call home.
 The city itself has undergone a revival over the last decade.
 Its downtown now holds some of the most exciting venues in the area, including: